jojozhuang/jojozhuang.github.io/_cloud/amazon-aws/aws-vpc.md

 ![image](/assets/images/cloud/4109/7-2-create-route-tables-1.png)
 There are two subnets, but none of them is associated to this route table.
 ![image](/assets/images/cloud/4109/7-2-create-route-tables-2.png)
-Create new route table for public access.
+In the next steps, we will create a new route table for public access.
+### 2.3 Create Route Table
+Go to Services->Networking & Content Delivery->VPC, select "Route Tables" at the left panel, click "Create route table" button.
+Provide the name and select the new VPC.
 ![image](/assets/images/cloud/4109/7-2-create-route-tables-3.png)
 The new route table is created, notice it is not main.
 ![image](/assets/images/cloud/4109/7-2-create-route-tables-4.png)